martin-majlis/Wikipedia-API/README.rst

     # Isaac Asimov, American author
     # * January - January 1 – Zygmunt Gorazdowski, Polish

-How To Get Page In Other Languages
+How To Get a Page In Another Language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to get other translations of given page, you should use property ``langlinks``.
-It is map,
+If you want to get other translations of a given page, you should use the property ``langlinks``.
+It is a map,
-where key is language code and value is ``WikipediaPage``.
+where the key is language code and the value is ``WikipediaPage``.

 .. code-block:: python